SimonDeDeyne/capstone/README.md

 ### Sketch study
 A series of words is shown at the top of the screen and each participant gets 50 seconds to sketch the word.
+Path simplification is used to reduce the sketch complexity.
 The result is saved as an svg file, from which we can extract the ordered strokes and the onset time of each stroke.
 Some of the techniques might not work across browsers and platforms, so make sure to pilot this.
 Consider using a single device with stylus-support to get good drawings and reduce device-specific  variability.